 With the Irish economic situation aggravated by a booming black market and the belated introduction of full rationing, the situation darkened.
 Famine soon became a realistic fear.
 Twenty million people died of starvation globally during the Second World War.
 It was the increased incidence of hunger and mention of the dreaded ‘F-word’ which prompted the Irish government to take decisive action to preserve its very existence.

 But how could tiny Éire – possessing scant natural resources, rapidly regressing to a medieval horse-and-cart economy, and described by another titan of Irish literature, George Bernard Shaw, as “a powerless little cabbage garden” – hope to sustain itself against Churchillian pressure?
 A clue lay in the communiqués back to London from the Dublin-based British press attaché and future British poet laureate John Betjeman.
-In these letters, Betjeman regularly spelt out the Irish supply situation.
+In these letters, Betjeman regularly spelled out the Irish supply situation.
 A typical report ran “No coal.
 No petrol.
 No gas.
 No electric.
 No paraffin” but conceded “Guinness good.”
 Guinness, therefore, was the one economic weapon which the Irish possessed.

 In March 1942, in an effort to preserve wheat supplies for bread for the poor, the Irish government imposed restrictions on the malting of barley and banned the export of beer altogether.
 The British attitude, hitherto devil-may-care, shifted dramatically.
 After the British army complained to Whitehall of unrest caused by a sudden and “acute” beer shortage in Belfast, a hasty agreement was drawn up between senior British and Irish civil servants.
 Britain would exchange badly needed stocks of wheat in exchange for Guinness.